nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Rejects the Interview at the specified `INTERVIEW_INDEX`.
 * Interview must have status `passed` before it can be rejected.
 * The index **must be a positive integer** 1, 2, 3, …​

+Additional details:
+* Rejecting a job offer will decrement the number of `offered` in `Position`, as the offer no longer stands.

 ## Exporting Data : `export`